Springtime Flora Spectacular – 3 days at Kulin – with the DRB

 - A male dormitory of 20 beds plus an excellent set of showers and toilets (all inside).

 - A female dormitory of 20 beds plus an excellent set of showers and toilets (all inside).

 - Beds are all made up only bring a teddy or your favourite pillow if you can’t sleep without them.

 - Bring bathroom gear and personal toiletries.

 - Area for showing slides, meeting together and having talks – chairs provided.

 You will be asked to indicate where you are staying when you book in so we know where you are.

-If you are not wanting to stay at the Camp itself please book your accommodation asap as there isn’t a lot of it.
+We hope you will stay at Camp Kulin as the DRB has booked exclusive use of all the facilities, If you are not wanting to stay at the Camp itself please book your accommodation asap as there isn’t a lot of it left available.